ourjapanlife/findadoc-api-test/README.md

 # findadoc-api

-API for findadoc.jp

-## How does it work?
+This is the primary API for findadoc!
+This functions only point to the test environment.
+An admin can help migrate them to prod.
 This project is currently using google cloud functions.
-`index.js` is an aggregation of all functions currently in use.
+(Note: NOT firebase functions) `index.js` is an aggregation of all functions currently in use.

-## Getting started
+## Getting started / Contributing

 - Run `yarn build` to verify you can properly build the project.
-- You must commit your changes in DIST for your functions to be updated!!!
+- You must run `yarn build` and commit your changes in `DIST` for your functions to be updated!!!
 - Create a Pull Request from your feature branch to `main`.
-- When it's merged into `main` it will be deployed to prod.
+- When it's merged into `main` it will be automatically deployed to prod by a github action.
+(Add/Update permissions only)
-- That's it!

-## Deploying

-- A github action will trigger on changes to the `main` branch and will automatically deploy and update production functions.
-(Add/Update only)
-- By default, functions are not run initially.
-You need to trigger them to run.
+- By default, functions are not run initially when deployed.
+You need to trigger them to run. (typically through the app!)
+- For managing the functions in google cloud, please reach out to one of the findadoc admins.

+## Adding a new function.

+- Create a new `.ts` file under the `src` folder
+- Import the function you want to add in the `index.ts` file and add to the `exports.*` section.
+- Register the new function in the github action `.github/workflow/deploy.yml`.
+(Use the template provided in the file)

+## Available Functions

-## authenticateRecaptcha function
+### authenticateRecaptcha function

 TODO: Add more content!